JonathanCMitchell/SugarLandAdventure/readme.md

 ### 1. Description
 Sugarland Adventure is a driving simulator with a candyland-like theme.
 Take the car for a spin around a small track we have designed and enjoy the cute, delicious props we made to accompany the track!

-Basic car movements are as follows:
+Basic car movements are as follows: Forward - W, Reverse - S, Left - A, Right - D, Ludicrous mode - L
-  Forward - W
-  Reverse - S
-  Left - A
-  Right - D
-  Ludicrous mode - L

 ### 2. Contributions
 Jonathan Mitchell